Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Example 1: susceptible-infectious-removed model

 \subsection{Experiments on the Austria model}

 Finally, we consider a more realistic setting where the model has $K=9$ compartments following the Austrian state adjacency map shown in Fig.~\ref{fig:austria}.
 The initial condition is given as $S_1(0)=99$, $I_1(0)=1$, $R_1(0)=0$ (in Vorarlberg), and $S_k(0)=100$, $I_k(0)=R_k(0)=0$ elsewhere.
 We estimate parameters $x\in \R^{18}$ from synthetic noisy observation of $\{I_k(5j / 12; x_\mathrm{true})\}$, $k=1,\ldots,9$, $j=1,\ldots,12$, with the same ``true'' parameter and likelihood model specified in the first experiment.
 The risk is defined as the number of infected individuals in Burgenland, indexed by $k = 9$, at any time $t\in[0,5]$ exceeding a threshold $I_{\max} = 69$.
-This value of $I_{\max}$ corresponds to a dimensionless ratio of the highest number of hospitalizations ($20000$) and the expected initial number of infected individuals ($290$) employed in the modelling of lockdown strategies in England by \cite{DGKP-SEIR-2021}.
+This value of $I_{\max}$ corresponds to a dimensionless ratio of the highest number of hospitalizations ($20000$) and the expected initial number of infected individuals ($290$) employed in the modeling of lockdown strategies in England by \cite{DGKP-SEIR-2021}.

-To apply Alg.~\ref{alg:dirt}, we use the bridging densities defined above, with different starting tempering parameters $\alpha_1=10^{-5}$ and $L =16$.
-The final smoothing width is fixed to $\gamma^* = 10^4/I_{\max}$.
-The tensor train ranks in each layer of Alg.~\ref{alg:dirt} are adaptively chosen, with the maximum rank set to $r=7$.
+To apply Alg.~\ref{alg:dirt}, we use the intermediate densities defined above, with different starting tempering parameters $\alpha_1{=}10^{-5}$ and $L {=}16$.
+The final smoothing width is fixed to $\gamma^* {=} 10^4/I_{\max}$.
+The TT ranks in each layer are adaptively chosen, with the maximum rank set to $r{=}7$.
 To estimate the performance we use again $10$ replicated experiments.
 The performance is as in the previous experiments.
 Both importance densities used in the ratio estimator can be accurately estimated using the layered transport maps.
-For the denominator and the numerator, the estimated Hellinger errors of the approximate importance densities are $D_\mathrm{H}(\pi^y,\bar q)= 0.135 \pm 0.005$ and $D_\mathrm{H}(p^*,\bar p)= 0.282 \pm 0.008$, respectively, using a total of $314371 \pm 11727$ density evaluations.
+For the denominator and the numerator, the estimated Hellinger errors of the approximate importance densities are $D_\mathrm{H}(\pi^y,\bar q){=} 0.135 \pm 0.005$ and $D_\mathrm{H}(p^*,\bar p){=} 0.282 \pm 0.008$, respectively, using a total of $314371 \pm 11727$ density evaluations.
 The estimated {\it a posteriori} risk is $ 4.370 \times 10^{-10}$ with estimated standard derivation $1.05\times 10^{-12}$.